ubaldot/vim-markdown-extras/README.md

 As the plugin can be used for note-taking, it may be desirable to access different indices in an ergonomic way.
 This can be achieved with the `g:markdown_extras_indices` list in combination with the `:MDEIndices` command.
-Note that `g:markdown_extras_indices` is nothing, but a list of files.
+Note that `g:markdown_extras_indices` is nothing, but a list or a dict of files.

 For more information about key-bindings, configuration, etc. take a look at `:h markdown-extras`.